-Markup is the difference between what a product or service costs you and the price at which you ultimately sell it to consumers.
+A "markup" is the difference between what a product or service costs you to produce and the price at which you ultimately sell it to consumers.
 It's usually expressed as a percentage, and it's an important number.

 Establishing markup is one of the most important parts of pricing strategy particularly when you're starting a new business.
 Markups must be sizable enough to cover all your anticipated business expenses, as well as reductions like markdowns, stock shortages, and employee and customer discounts.
 Yet they must still provide the business with a good profit.